Finland, worried by Russian invasion of Ukraine, moves to join NATO; Kremlin warns of response | Business

 Finland, worried by Russian invasion of Ukraine, moves to join NATO; Kremlin warns of response

-Finland's president and prime minister said on Thursday their country must apply to join the NATO military alliance "without delay" in a major policy shift triggered by Russia's invasion of Ukraine.
-Moscow said the move was "definitely" a threat and warned it was ready to respond.
+Finland must apply to join the NATO military alliance "without delay", its president and prime minister said on Thursday, in a historic policy shift triggered by Russia's invasion of Ukraine.
+Moscow said the move was a threat to it and warned it was ready to respond.

-Finland's president and the prime minister said on Thursday their country must apply to join the NATO military alliance "without delay" in a major policy shift triggered by Russia's invasion of Ukraine.
+Finland must apply to join the NATO military alliance "without delay", its president and prime minister said on Thursday, in a historic policy shift triggered by Russia's invasion of Ukraine.

-Moscow said the move was "definitely" a threat and warned it was ready to respond.
-But Finland's neighbor Sweden is also close to a decision on asking to join NATO after decades of following a neutral path.
+Moscow said the move was a threat to it and warned it was ready to respond.
+But Finland's neighbour Sweden is also close to a decision on asking to join NATO after decades of following a neutral path.
 Russia has partly tried to justify its invasion of Ukraine as a means to protect itself from NATO's eastwards expansion.

 However, Finnish President Sauli Niinisto said Russian President Vladimir Putin was responsible for Helsinki's decision.
 "You caused this.
-Look at the mirror," he said before Thursday's announcement.
+Look at the mirror," he said prior to Thursday's announcement.

 "Finland must apply for NATO membership without delay," Niinisto and Prime Minister Sanna Marin said in a joint statement.
 "We hope that the national steps still needed to make this decision will be taken rapidly within the next few days."

 The Finnish parliament will debate the announcement on Monday.
-A majority of lawmakers have already signaled their support for membership.
-NATO Secretary-General Jens Stoltenberg said any accession process would be "smooth and swift" and that Finland "would be warmly welcomed".
+A majority of lawmakers have already signalled their support for membership.
+NATO Secretary General Jens Stoltenberg said any accession process would be "smooth and swift" and that Finland "would be warmly welcomed".

 KREMLIN WARNING After the announcement, Niinisto spoke with Ukrainian President Volodymyr Zelenskiy, who lauded Finland's readiness to apply for NATO membership.